Alive (magazine)

 alive is a monthly Canadian natural health and wellness magazine.
-The magazine provides readers with information on leading healthy lifestyles, and focuses on a range of topics from natural health, organics, fitness, beauty, and nutrition, to holistic healing, emotional health and sustainability.
-The headquarters of the magazine is in Richmond, British Columbia. alive is distributed in Canadian health retailers and can be purchased through personal subscriptions.
+The magazine provides readers with information on leading healthy lifestyles.
+Topics that it covers include natural health, organics, fitness, beauty, nutrition, holistic healing, emotional health and sustainability.
+The headquarters of the magazine are in Richmond, British Columbia. alive is distributed in Canadian health retailers and can be purchased through personal subscriptions.